Summer Programs

 COST: Free

-The Career Pathway Summer Program will offer students a hands-on introduction to various fields and CTE programs including audio/music production, broadcasting and video production, cosmetology, culinary arts, engineering, and urban agriculture/sustainable agriculture and green energy.
-Application deadline is May 9, 2025.
+The Career Pathway Summer Program will offer students a hands-on introduction to various fields and CTE programs including broadcasting and video production, cosmetology, culinary arts, business, engineering, and sustainable agriculture and green energy.

 CONTACT: Jamie Pollett jamie_pollett@engschools.net